Posted: January 17, 2022

 When people don’t engage with technology constantly, they report lower stress levels than “constant checkers”, the APA says.

 And, when you spend less time on devices, you are also more likely to take part in physical activity, and sleep better – which can reduce stress levels even more.

 You can take a step back from social media by:

-You can also go cold turkey and put yourself in an environment where you simply can’t connect to the internet.
+You can also put yourself in an environment where you simply can’t connect to the internet.

 Volunteering abroad is a great way to do this.
 Not only will you be living in a remote and beautiful location, but you’ll be able to stay busy during the day – which is a great way to prevent yourself from checking your phone every five minutes.